¡Hola! 👋🏼 I'm Dr. Tomás Cassanelli, Astronomer and Assistant Professor of astronomical instrumentation

 About Me

-I'm an Assistant Prof. for astronomical instrumentation at the Facultad Ciencias Físicas y Matemáticas (FCFM) at Universidad de Chile (UChile).
+I'm an Assistant Prof. of astronomical instrumentation at the Facultad Ciencias Físicas y Matemáticas (FCFM) at Universidad de Chile (UChile).
 I completed my PhD studies at David A. Dunlap Department of Astronomy & Astrophysics at the University of Toronto (UofT), Canada.
 Prior to starting my PhD, I completed an Astrophysics MSc at Universität Bonn and Max-Planck-Institut für Radioastronomie (MPIfR), Germany; as well as an Applied Physics and Mechanical Engineering BSc at Universidad de La Frontera (UFRO), Chile.

 Research

-AstroLab research group (UChile)
+AstroLab research group

-10-m Algonquin radio dish UofT
+Algonquin radio 10-m dish

-Test sub-mm band (ALMA) Engineering UFRO
+Test sub-mm band ALMA

-8.1-m Gemini South telescope
+Gemini South 8.1-m dish

-12-m radio dish (ALMA) Engineering UFRO
+ALMA 12-m radio dish

 Science Talks